How We Treat Our Employees

 - Information and information systems including e‐mail, telephone/voicemail, internal computer network and Internet access are intended for business use only.
 As stated in part when accessing Kimball Electronics

-not use unauthorized codes, passwords, software or other means to gain access to systems or information and should not disclose these codes or passwords to others.
-Also, employees should take precautions to protect company
+unauthorized codes, passwords, software or other means to gain access to systems or information and should not disclose these codes or passwords to others.
+Also, employees should take precautions to protect company data on portable

 - Kimball Electronics reserves the right to monitor systems used to enforce this policy.
 All emails, voicemails, Internet use, social media, and data files are subject to review by management.
-Employee use of these Kimball Electronics
+Employee use of these Kimball systems and/or

-- Under no circumstances may any systems be used to send or receive materials which violate any Kimball Electronics policies.
-All actual or suspected instances of information theft, causing an information security breach, or
+- Under no circumstances may any systems be used to send or receive materials which violate any Kimball policies.
+All actual or suspected instances of information theft, causing an information security breach, or systems abuse need

-systems abuse need to be reported to HR or IT management.
-Disciplinary action, up to and including separation of employment, may occur due to an employee causing an information security breach, or an employee's inappropriate
+to be reported to HR or IT management.
+Disciplinary action, up to and including separation of employment, may occur due to an employee causing an information security breach, or an employee's inappropriate usage.

 - There may be occasions to use these systems for personal use.
-Incidental, personal use is permitted so long as it does not interfere with productivity, job performance, consume Kimball Electronics resources, interfere
+Incidental, personal use is permitted so long as it does not interfere with productivity, job performance, consume Kimball resources, interfere with the activities

-manager with whom they feel comfortable discussing the problem, to Human Resources, or to the Chief Compliance Officer (phone 812‐634‐4748).
-In addition, an anonymous, confidential, third‐party ethics "hotline" reporting system
+with whom they feel comfortable discussing the problem, to Human Resources, or to the Chief Compliance Officer (phone 812‐634‐4748).
+In addition, an anonymous, confidential, third‐party ethics "hotline" reporting system has been established.

 - The Kimball Electronics Intranet for Employees – go to “Ethics” at the bottom of the KE home page portal.
 Click

-- The Internet – go to www.kimballelectronics.ethicspoint.com.
+- The Internet – go to https://hotline.kimballelectronics.com.
 Select your language at the top right.
-Under the “To Make a Report”
+Under the “To Make a Report” heading,